AlbertCoca/assigmentCH/README.md

 # Considerations

-1. I have decided to use AWS instead of Azure (The cloud I use at my current job) the main reason for this is because I wanted to show one of my strenghts which is learning fast.
-The second reason is that I felt excited to try a different cloud provider.
-Even if I'm confident that what has been delivered is what it's expected **there might be some issues precily because I'm not as familiar with AWS than with Azure**, I apologize in advance and hope you can understand.
+1. I have decided to use AWS instead of Azure (The cloud I use at my current job) mainly because I wanted to showcase one of my strengths, which is learning fast.
+The second reason is that I feel excited to try a different cloud provider.
+Even if I'm confident that what has been delivered is what is expected **there may be some issues precisely because I'm not as familiar with AWS than with Azure**, I apologize in advance and hope you can understand.
 I will appreciate any feedback you can give to me ;)